Skip to main content

 The Welsh Government is working to ensure that safeguarding is a central consideration in the systems, policy and advice being developed to support the arrival of people from Ukraine.
 We know this is also a priority for local authorities and relevant safeguarding partners.

 Overall, local authorities are required to carry out their existing statutory safeguarding functions in relation to this individual sponsoring scheme, as they would for any other population in Wales.
-These responsibilities apply whether persons from Ukraine are accommodated in initial temporary accommodation, Welcome Centres, with individual host sponsors or in move-on host sponsor accommodation.
+These responsibilities apply whether persons from Ukraine are accommodated with individual host sponsors, response hosts who support new arrivals via the Welsh Government’s super-sponsor route, and move-on host sponsor accommodation.

 Advice on identifying and responding to safeguarding concerns about children or adults at risk (as defined in the Social Services and Well-being (Wales) Act 2014) is explained in the Wales Safeguarding Procedures and in the All Wales Practice Guides on Social care Wales.